 Fannia spp. (canicuiaris, australis, scalaris).
 The lesser housefly.
 These species breed in organic material in a fairly advanced state of decomposition.
-There is some predilection for the droppings of irds and urban problems of these species are associated with nearby poultry.
-They are far less ommon than houseflies and blowflies but their circling flight within a room makes them a very obvious problem when present.
+There is some predilection for the droppings of birds, and urban problems of these species are associated with nearby poultry.
+They are far less common than houseflies and blowflies, but their circling flight within a room makes them a very obvious problem when present.

 (b)Species not commonly entering houses

 Lucilia sericata.
 The European green blowfly.
 This species is an introduced one which has a very strong relationship to garbage.
 It is the dominant species emerging from garbage dumps where it is capable of maintaining very high population densities.
-If this were the only species breeding in garbage there would be no problem as it does not appear to be important as a house visitor.
-On the other hand it serves as an indicator of the standard of disposal practice in garbage dumps more eliably than any other species. lt may also be useful as an indicator of the standard of backyard hygiene in suburban areas.
+If this were the only species breeding in the garbage, there would be no problem as it does not appear to be important as a house visitor.
+On the other hand, it serves as an indicator of the standard of disposal practice in garbage dumps more reliably than any other species. lt may also be useful as an indicator of the standard of backyard hygiene in suburban areas.

 The use of this species as an indicator, preference to /Vl. domestlco, lies in the fact that it appears to be far less sensitive to adverse climatic conditions and is present throughout the year in

 Ophyra rostrata.
 The black carrion fly.
-If overseas Endings that O. rostrato is basically a species whose maggots are predatory on those of other species are applicable in this country then this would be one of the most useful of blowfly species.
-Generally the abundance of this species directly correlates with the abundance of blowflies and it is particularly evident in garbage disposal areas.
-Its interactions with other species, and with insecticidal control, are far from clear but are certainly deserving of careful investigation.
+If overseas Endings that O. rostrato is a species whose maggots are predatory on those of other species are applicable in this country, then this would be one of the most useful of blowfly species.
+Generally, the abundance of this species directly correlates with the abundance of blowflies, and it is particularly evident in garbage disposal areas.
+Its interactions with other species and with insecticidal control are far from clear but are certainly deserving of careful investigation.

 Musca vetustissima.
-The bushfly.
-This is the most spectacular of Australia`s fly problems.
-Primarily a fly of inland, open country it also occurs in most rural areas and part of the time in suburban areas of most major cities and towns.
+The bush fly.
+This is the most spectacular of Australia's fly problems.
+Primarily a fly of the inland, open country, it also occurs in most rural areas and part of the time in suburban areas of most major cities and towns.
 This fly is active from sunrise throughout the hours of daylight. lt is very strongly attracted to human beings and animals out-of-doors.
-It worries people especially by its attention to moist areas of skin, eyes and lips.
-Once attracted to a person or an animal it is liable to stay for long periods, often passively; an individual walking through the bush may accumulate hundreds of these flies, remaining unaware of most of them as they are merely using their human host, especially out of reach on the back, as a resting place or means of transport.
+It worries people, especially by its attention to moist areas of skin, eyes and lips.
+Once attracted to a person or an animal, it is liable to stay for long periods, often passively; an individual walking through the bush may accumulate hundreds of these flies, remaining unaware of most of them as they are merely using their human host, especially out of reach on the back, as a resting place or means of transport.

-Much remains to be discovered about the bushfly, especially its sources of origin in the more arid parts of the country.
-However one important source is cowdung, which must be fresh, or perhaps otherwise moist, since these flies can be exceptionally dense in the vicinity of irrigated pastures on which cattle graze. lt is very likely that the bushfly has diverted to cattle dung for breeding in some types of pastoral areas and is now far more common than it was even 50 years ago.
-It is also known that the bushfly can be carried by winds for considerable distances, and it is obvious that the wave of bushflies which infests the coastal suburbs of Sydney in the first week of November each year is derived from inland New South Wales.
+Much remains to be discovered about the bush fly, especially its sources of origin in the more arid parts of the country.
+However, one important source is cow dung, which must be fresh or perhaps otherwise moist since these flies can be exceptionally dense in the vicinity of irrigated pastures on which cattle graze. lt is very likely that the bush fly has diverted to cattle dung for breeding in some types of pastoral areas and is now far more common than it was even 50 years ago.
+It is also known that the bush fly can be carried by winds for considerable distances, and it is obvious that the wave of bush flies that infests the coastal suburbs of Sydney in the first week of November each year is derived from inland New South Wales.